Hall 6 of the FCCS EPM Cloud Study Tour

 4. 04 Enter the journal lines as shown in the entry mockup below.
 Ensure ICP_DeutschWerk is tagged on the Inventory line to identify the intercompany source.

-Enterprise Journal — Q1 FY2025 Unrealised Profit Elimination
+Consolidation Journal — Q1 FY2025 Unrealised Profit Elimination

-Enterprise Actual · Q1 · FY2025 BritEdge Working → Validated
+Consolidation Actual · Q1 · FY2025 BritEdge Working → Validated

 Entity